turingschool/try-turing/_posts/4000-01-05-getting-user-input.markdown

 <pre>Your name is Rachel and your location is Denver, CO.
 Your email address is rachel@turing.io.</pre>
 Try running your program a few times with different inputs.
+<br><br>
+When you're done, type done into the chat box of the Zoom meeting.
 </div>